tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 #### Review

 In this exercise, you created a console application to access your API by using conditional retry logic.
-The application continued to work regardless of whether the API App was available.
+The application continued to work regardless of whether the Web App was available.

-### Exercise 4: Load test API app
+### Exercise 4: Load test Web App

-#### Task 1: Run a performance test on an API app
+#### Task 1: Run a performance test on an Web App

 1. Return to your currently open browser window displaying the **Azure portal**.